bearcanrun/ran/docs/Testing.md

 ## Testing

 RAN uses [Jest](https://facebook.github.io/jest/) as its testing framework.
-[Snapshot testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html) makes easy testing the UI for unexpected changes.
+[Snapshot testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html) makes for easy testing of unexpected changes in the UI.

 **Running tests**
 When you run `yarn run dev:test`, Jest will launch in the watch mode.
 Every time you save a file, it will re-run the tests, just like `yarn run dev` recompiles the code.